MR-Adopt/MR-Adopt.github.io/README.md

 <!-- ---
-title: MR-Deducer: Automatic Deduction of Input Transformation Function for Metamorphic Testing
+title: MR-Adopt: Automatic Deduction of Input Transformation Function for Metamorphic Testing
 --- -->

-## Welcome to MR-Deducer's Site！
+## Welcome to MR-Adopt's Site！
 ----